sleonard27/MIST-Group-7-Project-2/README.md

 ## Dataset:

+The dataset used in this project is titled "MTA Daily Ridership", sourced from the Metropolitan Transportation Authority (MTA).
+It includes estimated average daily ridership data for various transit services across New York City from the years 2020 to 2025.
+Time Frame: 2020–2025, Daily ridership data, Breakdown by Service Type: Subways, Buses, Long Island Rail Road (LIRR), Metro-North Railroad, Staten Island Railway

+Fields include:

+Total Estimated Ridership

+% of Comparable Pre-COVID Ridership

+Date (with weekday identification)

+(for every mode of transporation)

+This dataset helps illustrate how public transit usage has evolved over time, particularly in response to major events like the COVID-19 pandemic, and offers insights into commuting patterns in one of the world’s busiest transit systems.

 ## Questions:

 1. How has total ridership and usage of various modes of transit changed since the pandemic in 2020?